Phxstick/acnicoy/data/help/languages/chinese.md

-In addition to the word vocabulary, there is also a vocabulary for hanzi.
-In order to add hanzi to your hanzi vocabulary, you can use the "Add hanzi" button on the side bar.
+In addition to the word vocabulary, there is also a vocabulary for hanzi, to which items can be added using the "Add hanzi" button on the side bar.

 In all places where pinyin must be entered (e.g. when adding a hanzi to the vocabulary), the input field converts syllables with a following number